Three-loop renormalization of the N=1, N=2, N=4 supersymmetric Yang-Mills theories

 where $Z_{jjk}$ and $Z_j$ are the renormalization constants for the triple vertices and the wave functions correspondingly.
 From eqs.~(\ref{gbex}) and~(\ref{gbz}) one obtains the charge renormalization $\beta$-function as

 The calculation of the renormalization constants within MS-like scheme can be reduced to the calculation only of massless propagator type diagrams by means of the method of infrared rearrangement~\cite{Vladimirov:1979zm}.
-In the case of the fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector vertices it means that we can nullify the momentum of the external vector field and in the case of the fermion-fermion-scalar vertex it means that we can nullify the external scalar momentum reducing the calculation of the $Z_{jjk}$ to the propagator type diagrams.
+In the case of the gauge (fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector) or Yukawa (fermion-fermion-scalar) vertices it means that we can nullify the momentum of the external vector or scalar fields, correspondingly, reducing the calculation of the $Z_{jjk}$ to the propagator type diagrams.

 To find the renormalization constants we compute with the FORM~\cite{Vermaseren:2000nd} package MINCER~\cite{Gorishnii:1989gt} the unrenormalized three-loop one-particle-irreducible fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector, fermion-fermion-scalar vertices and inverted fermion, scalar, ghost and vector propagators.
-Having the two-loop bare charge we determine the necessary three-loop constants $Z_{jjk}$ and $Z_{j}$ from the requirement that the poles in $\ep$ cancel in the r.h.s. of eq.~(\ref{multren}).
+Having the two-loop bare charge we determine the necessary three-loop constants $Z_{jjk}$ and $Z_{j}$ from the requirement that the poles in $\ep$ cancel in the r.h.s. of Eq.~(\ref{multren}).
 We use a program DIANA~\cite{Tentyukov:1999is}, which call QGRAF~\cite{Nogueira:1991ex} to generate all diagrams.
-The computations were done using FORM package COLOR~\cite{vanRitbergen:1998pn} for evaluation of the color traces, and the Feynmans rules from Refs.~\cite{Gliozzi:1976qd}, \cite{Avdeev:1980bh} with the arbitrary gauge fixing parameter $\alpha$, i.e. the propagator of the vector field is $(g_{\mu\nu}-(1-\alpha)q_\mu q_\nu/q^2)/q^2$.
+The computations were performed using the FORM~\cite{Vermaseren:2000nd}, the FORM package COLOR~\cite{vanRitbergen:1998pn} for evaluation of the color traces and with Feynmans rules from Refs.~\cite{Gliozzi:1976qd,Avdeev:1980bh} with the arbitrary gauge fixing parameter $\alpha$, i.e. the propagator of the vector field is $(g_{\mu\nu}-(1-\alpha)q_\mu q_\nu/q^2)/q^2$.

-Substituting the obtained $\gamma$-functions to the eq.~(\ref{beta}) we find from the fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector vertices the following $\beta$-function ($\CA$ is the quadratic Casimir operator):
+Substituting the obtained $\gamma$-functions into Eq.~(\ref{beta}) we have found from the fermion-fermion-vector, scalar-scalar-vector, ghost-ghost-vector vertices the following $\beta$-function ($\CA$ is the quadratic Casimir invariant):